Former violin teacher gets 8 months jail time for sexual assault-related charges | CBC News

 Trachy had been convicted of 51 sex-related charges and sentenced on 28 sex-related charges.

-Crown prosecutors were seeking a 5 year prison sentence while Trachy's defence was seeking probation.
+Crown prosecutors were seeking a five-year prison sentence while Trachy's defence was seeking probation.

 The justice said there is "no need to separate Mr. Trachy from society," as he won't reoffend, isn't a risk to society and "rehabilitation is not an issue."
 The justice also said the sentencing does not reflect the amount of harm done to the women in the case, but the consequences of Trachy's actions